alexdlilly/DS-5100-Project-Repo/README.md

 &ensp;&ensp;**new weight** : The new value of the face weight. </ul>

     Die.roll(num_rolls):

+<ul>

-Rolls the die 'num_rolls' times.
+Rolls the die `num_rolls` times.
 Stores results of each roll in Die.results as a dataframe.
-<ul>

 __Parameters__: